piku/piku/README.md

    * For Go, it defines a separate `GOPATH` for each app.
    * For Node, it installs whatever is in `package.json` into `node_modules`.
    * For Java, it builds your app depending on either `pom.xml` or `build.gradle` file.
+   * For Ruby, it does `bundle install` of your gems in an isolated folder.
 * It then looks at a [`Procfile` which is documented here](docs/DESIGN.md#procfile-format) and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager.
 * You can optionally also specify a `release` worker which is run once when the app is deployed.
 * You can then remotely change application settings (`config:set`) or scale up/down worker processes (`ps:scale`).